sqlalchemy-filterset/sqlalchemy-filterset/docs/filters.md

 ## Base filters
 ### Filter
-The Filter filter records in a database by field and `lookup_expr`.
+The Filter filters records in a database by field and `lookup_expr`.

 - `field` - a field in a database model that the `Filter` will be applied to.
 - `lookup_expr` - a function that represents a lookup expression, such as an operator from the operator or `sqlalchemy.sql.operators` modules.